Last Updated on June 7, 2021 by Martin

 So if you are losing 10 pounds in the first two weeks, 8 of them are likely to be fluids and muscle mass.

 So after the first couple of weeks, when you are not losing any more fluids or muscles, it may feel like you hit a weight loss plateau because you are only losing one or two pounds per week.
 But your weight loss diet is still going forward.

 Think about your muscles as one of the best weight loss tools you have in your hands.
 Losing as little as 4 to 5 pounds of pure muscles can make it much harder to lose weight because you will be burning fewer calories.

-It is the reason why crash diets are not the right approach for weight loss.
-You are better off eating healthier and losing less weight on a weekly basis.
+It is the reason crash diets are not the right approach for weight loss.
+You are better off eating healthier and losing less weight every week.
 It will also make it easier to avoid any weight loss plateaus.

 3. Do a Carbohydrate Boost Once or Twice a Week

-Low-calorie dieting slows down your metabolism, so you are burning fewer calories on a daily basis.
-It also forces your body to economize with the nutrients you are feeding your body and the result of this is your weight loss is going to stall.
+Low-calorie dieting slows down your metabolism, so you are burning fewer calories daily.
+It also forces your body to economize with the nutrients you are feeding your body, and the result of this is your weight loss is going to stall.

-One solution is to increase your carbohydrate intake for a whole day, once or even twice a week for a period.
+One solution is to increase your carbohydrate intake for an entire day, once or even twice a week for a period.
 Your body will see it as unexpected and will increase your metabolism.

 The tricky part of this solution is to return to your diet the next day and avoid you start to comfort eat.

 4. Keep Updating Your Calorie Requirements